KiwiCo Review: Everything Inside the Crates (Plus, 30% off Coupon Code!)

 I mentioned above that KiwiCo was one of the best subscription boxes for kids.
 Because of this, they can go through rigorous testing with kids to develop the best STEM boxes.

 KiwiCo created the Koala Crate to expose preschoolers to new tools, materials, and concepts for hands-on learning and fun.

-This is the age range where it can be a little more difficult putting together fun and educational activities.
+It can be a little more difficult to put together fun and educational activities in this age range.
 I’ve probably put together a hundred or so STEM activities for my kids, and I think ages two to four is more challenging than for older kids, like my nine-year-old.

 You can download my eBook for free here.
 My kids and I go over 25 STEM activities with step-by-step instructions.

 Koala Crate takes the guesswork out of finding the projects, gathering the material, and ensuring you have all the instructions together.
 Each month, KiwiCo will send you a new Koala Crate made explicitly for kids two to four years old.

 Two to three STEM projects will be included every month.